Why is it so expensive to own a car in Singapore?

 This legislation dictates that the amount used to repay loans, including credit cards, car loans, personal loans, student loans, and mortgages, should not exceed 60% of your monthly gross income.
 This means that the amount of income available for the car is less than 60% of your monthly income.

-When should I buy a car Singapore?
+Why you should buy a car in Singapore?